The Cat-Eared Historian Mage on the Crumbling Planet

 “But my healing magic—”

-“Can’t fix everything,” his mother interrupted, poking at one of the scars on his left shoulder.
+“Can’t fix everything.”
+She poked at one of the scars on his left shoulder.
 “If you are not going to listen to me, then you will have to wait until you come of age and I leave this house.”

 “But I’ll be lonely.”